 The site is located about 130 kilometers south of Cancún.
 The word “Tulum” means walls that were built with rocks and stones; Originally, this place was named “Zama”, meaning “Dawn”.

 It was renamed Tulum in the 1920s.
-The archaeological site was an ancient Mayan city located on a cliff facing east toward beautiful turquoise water of the Caribbean Sea (look at the photos, it still is!).
+The archaeological site was an ancient Mayan city located on a cliff facing east toward the beautiful turquoise water of the Caribbean Sea (look at the photos, it still is!).
 It was the place where the first ray of rising sun hit, and because of that, it is one of the most scenically beautiful of all the Mayan ruins.

 Tulum was thriving during the years between 1000 to 1600 and it was the place for the elites.
 It was a port trading community in a privileged location, and where political, religious rituals, arts, and astronomical events took place.
 Imagine Tulum was built as an ancient country club: the city covers quite a large ground by the sea, and everything was brilliantly laid out with a great wall surrounded.
 Houses, mansions, altars, towers, and temples remained today to show the world how much thought and intelligence the Mayan people had put into the design.

 It was a magnificent afternoon in December.
-The reflection of the sunlight from the Caribbean Sea is the perfect backdrop of the stone towers by the cliff, the view just blew me away.
+The reflection of the sunlight from the Caribbean Sea is the perfect backdrop for the stone towers by the cliff, the view just blew me away.
 Tourists could have a dip in the water if you like!
 Remember to bring your own towels and swimming gear.

 There are a number of interesting structures on the sites.
-The Castillo is now acting as an observatory deck although it was a fortress with small windows on the stone wall that offers excellent lookout for intruders in the past.
+The Castillo is now acting as an observatory deck although it was a fortress with small windows on the stone wall that offers an excellent lookout for intruders in the past.
 The Temple of the Descending God is the focal point of Tulum.
 It was named because of the niche located at the top of the door where a sculpture of a winged figure falling from heaven.
 I was amazed by the splendid carvings on the wall which are unique and important messages from the Ancient Mayan people.
 Imagine how it was even more beautiful 500 years ago when the temple was decorated inside and out with mural paintings.

 Swimming in Tulum